gpiemont/pyeutils/README.md

         ├── pubmed_protein_esummary.py
         └── pubmed_protein_fetch.py

-Further testcases and bugfixes may come in the future (as well as new features and a proper documentation), as feedbacks and suggestions are always appreciated :)
+Further testcases and bugfixes may come in the future (as well as new features and a proper documentation).
+Of course, feedbacks and suggestions are always appreciated :)

 N.B.